-Remi has also choreographed Fade Not (libretto by Malcolm Rock and score by Lisa Cheney) which premiered at Sydney Theatre in 2009.
+Remi has also choreographed Fade Not (libretto by Malcolm Rock and score by Lisa Cheney) which premiered at Sydney Theatre.
 Critics called it “the sweetest swoon, enchanting” and compared its partnering with that of Kenneth MacMillan.
-Later that same year he created two works for Melbourne Ballet Company: Fantaisie Impromptu danced to Chopin, and the “brilliant” Tadzio based on Benjamin Britten’s Death in Venice.
+He created two works for Melbourne Ballet Company: Fantaisie Impromptu danced to Chopin, and the “brilliant” Tadzio based on Benjamin Britten’s Death in Venice.

 Remi’s ballet Magdalene, or, In Defence of Beauty (also with Rock and composer Chloè Charody) was commissioned by Dutch National Ballet and performed at the Muziektheater Amsterdam (one of Europe’s largest ballet stages).
 His most recent work for the company, La Source, toured throughout the Netherlands.

-His first evening-length work, Homebody, premieres at the Stadsschouwburg Amsterdam on 18 September and is an ambitious combination of ballet, opera and theatre starring the multi-award-winning film actress Monic Hendrickx and new music by Colin Benders (aka Kyteman).
-It is the debut production by ODD Continent for which Remi is the resident choreographer.
+His first evening-length work as resident choreographer for ODD Continent premiered at the Stadsschouwburg Amsterdam on 18 September 2014.
+The production Homebody was an ambitious combination of ballet, opera and theatre starring the multi-award-winning film actress Monic Hendrickx and new music by Colin Benders (aka Kyteman).

 Remi has won decorations internationally including a silver medal at the Eighth Asian Pacific International Ballet Competition in Japan.
 He was awarded the inaugural Walter Burke Award and a Diana Ramsay Scholarship.
 He was nominated for the trifecta of major Australian performance awards: the Australian Dance Award, Green Room Award and Sir Robert Helpmann Award.